 Whenever you delete any SharePoint site item, then it is not deleted permanently.
 The deleted data go to the SharePoint Recycle Bin, where it stays for 93, which is the maximum retention period for SharePoint Online.
 After 93 days, it goes to the site collection recycle bin, where it stays for a further 93 days.
 After that, the file is deleted permanently.

 But, you cannot restore a deleted version from the SharePoint Recycle Bin if the original file is already deleted, because when you remove the original file, its versions are also deleted.

 Retention Policies are not meant for backup, but it restricts the data from deletion.
 You can apply the retention policies to all the SharePoint objects which meet certain conditions.

 When a file is subject to a retention policy, then also you can continue to work on it.
 But if any other user changes or deletes the file data, then a copy is saved to a secure location.
 The retention policies are quite a robust method to protect the data from any accidental deletion.

 - Keep Backups Using a Professional Tool

 To be guarded against SharePoint data loss situations, you need to back up the data.
 If you want to back up SharePoint data without much hassle or to change any setting, then you should go for a professional SharePoint Migration tool which can take a backup to the local computer.
-Kernel Migrator for SharePoint is one such tool which allows you to save a copy of the entire SharePoint environment, including sites, sub-sites, lists, libraries, documents, folders, etc.
+SharePoint Migrator is one such tool which allows you to save a copy of the entire SharePoint environment, including sites, sub-sites, lists, libraries, documents, folders, etc.